OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 These NPCs can simply say something when interacted with or have the ability to accept an item/key in exchange for a reward item/key.
 To customize what your NPC does and says you will need to define certain data for it using the YAML file.

 The building blocks of Quest NPCs is the list of "quests".
 The list of quests for your NPC will try to complete in the order they are defined.
 Only one quest can be active on an NPC at a time for a player.
-I recommend the last quest in the questline to be a "default text" you want your npc to say with no defined constraints.
-If all of the other quests in the questlines have constraints and none are met for a player, this last quest will be selected.
+I recommend the last quest in the questline to be a "default text" (with no defined constraints) you want your NPC to say.
+This last quest will be selected if all of the other quests in the questlines have constraints and none are met for a player.
 This prevents your NPC from "doing nothing".
 Examples are explained below under their respective NPC type.

 Simple is key.
-If your quests become extremely long and complex this can introduce lag as data is sent from the server and the client selects the current available quest.
+If your quests become extremely long and complex on a single NPC this can introduce lag as data is sent from the server and the client selects the current available quest.
 The more NPCs you have in an area the worst this lag can get.
 If you experience issues try spreading your NPCs out to different areas or split quests between other NPCs.

 #### Example 1: Ragnarpocalypse

 Here is an example of a pair of NPCs.
 Ragnar1 will give the key "ragnarbrave" when interacting with them, which Ragnar2 requires to tell you a secret.
 Ragnar1 will only tell you their secret once, so you better pay attention!
 The notRequiredKeys field is used to "skip" quests, once this key is present the quest will be non-qualifying and will try to select the next quest in the list.
 These keys are set to "Global" so only the first player to access the quest will be able to see the interactText for Ragnar1 and the rewardText for Ragnar2 (Unless you have another mod that changes this behavior).

-Note both of these are set to stand still on spawn, which can be very helpful when setting things up.
+Note that both of these are set to stand still on spawn, which can be very helpful when setting things up.

 ```yaml
 npcs: